mattzuzolo/mental-math-back/README.md

 This project uses Ruby version 2.3.7.

-To change to the apropriate version:
+To change to the appropriate version:

 ```
 rvm use 2.3.7